8 Biblical Reasons to Stand with Israel Today

 Our place in God’s present order inextricably links us with the Jews as a people.
 And thereby also to the land of Israel, according to God’s Word.
 When we put our faith in the Redeemer who came through the Jews, we enter into a line of those who have trusted God according to His revealed grace and purpose.

 Scripture declares that, spiritually speaking, when you receive the Lord, you inherit the Jewish legacy (Rom.
 2:28-29, Gal.
 3:26-29).
-If you are a believer, you cannot be consistent with the whole of Scripture and take a position that is passive toward the Jews and Israel.
+If you are a believer, you cannot be consistent with the whole of Scripture and take a passive position toward the Jews and Israel.

 As Christians, we stand with Israel, because they are forever linked with the spiritual promises of God.
 We have been grafted in and our Messiah brought us closer to Israel, for His name sake.